behnammodi/polyfill/README.md

 ## Polyfill includes:

-Array, Date, Element, Function, Number and String
+Array, Date, Element, Function, Number, String and Uint8Array

 ## Compatibility goal
 Maybe these versions are not correct